AVG vs. McAfee 2024: Can a Free Antivirus Solution Beat an AV Titan?

 Can I use both AVG and McAfee?

 No, you can’t use AVG and McAfee together.
 AVG and McAfee are both antivirus solutions.
-If you use them at the same time, they can cancel out key components of each other’s security, which can render them less effective.
+If you use them simultaneously, they can cancel out key components of each other’s security, rendering them less effective.
+If you've been using AVG Antivirus Free but want to switch to premium antivirus protection, be sure to disable AVG first

 +